tkoskine/ahven/doc/manual/en/source/api-ahven-xml_runner.rst

    procedure Run (Suite : in out Framework.Test_Suite'Class);

-Run the suite and print the results.
+Run the suite and write the results to a file.

 Run
 '''